 You can get a range of different stand types to suit the environment and some come with powered adjustable heights.
 You can then buy a screen separately (a wall-mounted screen above) best sizes are usually 32”-55”.

-It’s important to consider the type of stand because if it is being used in a public space it needs to be sufficiently heavy so that it can’t easily be knocked over.
+It’s important to consider the type of stand because if it is being used in a public space like a retail setting it needs to be sufficiently heavy so that it can’t easily be knocked over.

 Stands on their own for use with larger screens e.g, from 32”-55” will cost approx. £700

 Touch tables are impressive and movable if you have space (they are very heavy) but are great if it’s a shared experience as multiple people can use them at the same time.

 There are a lot of different styles and prices vary depending on size from approx. £6,500-£12,000